View large image | More photos

 Sixty-eight teams all across the country play a one-and-done event watched by millions every day, culminating with the Final Four April 6-8 in Atlanta.
 The best part for sports gamblers is there are games nearly every day for the first week or so.

-That means you can put wagers on the games, go play a little golf (and keep track of scores if you're playing Silverstone Golf Club, for example), come back at night and watch games at some of the most elaborate sports books in the world.
+That means you can put wagers on the games, go play a little golf, come back at night and watch games at some of the most elaborate sports books in the world.

 Just about every major casino, especially those on the Las Vegas Strip, has a sports book.
 Not only can you place a wager there, but many of them are great places to watch the games and even get a little grub.